cryotools/cosipy/README.md

 * static.nc file, created in step above
 * 1D fields of all required dynamic input files
 ### Run script
 In the utilities folder there is a python script called cs2cosipy.py.
 This file has a configuration file called cs2cosipyConfig.py.
-The script can be uses to create 2D fiels from 1D fiels.
-For the solar radiation a model after Wohlfahrt et al. (2016; doi: 10.1016/j.agrformet.2016.05.012) is used.
-For air temperature, relative humidity and precipitation constant lapse rates, which have to be set, are used.
+The script can be uses to create 2D fiels from 1D fiels. <br>
+For the solar radiation a model after Wohlfahrt et al. (2016; doi: 10.1016/j.agrformet.2016.05.012) is used. <br>
+For air temperature, relative humidity and precipitation constant lapse rates, which have to be set, are used. <br>
 Wind speed and cloud cover fraction kept constant for all gridpoint at on time stept.<br><br>
 The script needes:
 * the input file; for example a Campbell Scientific logger file (csv file) with all required dynamic input fiels
 * the file path (including the name) for the resulting COSIPY file, which will be used as input file for the core run